achristen/Meteobike/QGIS-Analysis/readme.md

 `lc_soil` | Plan area fraction of bare soil | 0 ...
 1
 `lc_watr` | Plan area fraction of water bodies (lakes, rivers, ponds, pools) | 0 ...
 1

 You can load land cover layers at 50 x 50 m, 100 x 100 m, 250 x 250 m, or 500 x 500 m as [ESRI Shapefiles](https://en.wikipedia.org/wiki/Shapefile) into QGIS.
-Choose `Layer` > `Add layer` > `Add vector layer...`.
+Choose `Layer` > `Add layer` > `Add vector layer...` (or simply use drag-and-drop).
 Then choose the downloaded land cover shape file (`.shp`) for the resolution you prefer.
 Make sure you have also downloaded the corresponding projection description (`.prj`) file, the attribute file (`.dbf`) and the shape index format file (`.shx`) in the same directory.

 You can display the raster of land cover fractions by right-clicking on the added layer and choose `Properties....`.
 Choose `Graduated`, select Mode: `Equal interval` and select a meaningful number of classes (at least 10) and the desired color ramp.